jm5159/final_project/README.md

 <ul>
   <li> Management Commands </li>
     <p> import command for importing all the data into the project.
 The file should be imported from the specificed location.
+      for example, in this project, the absolute of the file is at final_project/sightings/management/commands/rows.csv

   ```sh
   python manage.py import_squirrel_data /path/to/file.csv
   ```

   Export: used to export the data in CSV format.
-The file path should be specified to the location of outout destination.
+The file path should be specified to the location of outout destination. for example, in this project, the absolute of the file is at final_project/sightings/management/commands/rows.csv

    ```sh
   python manage.py export_squirrel_data /path/to/file.csv